 How To Pick The Right Visual Style For Your Animated Video

 Computers have broadened the possibilities for different animation styles and techniques that were never possible with hand drawn 2D animated videos.
 When your imagination is the only limit for the style for your animated video, it can be daunting to figure out the right animated video style for your project.
 In this article, we’ll present a set of questions to help you think about narrowing down the right style for your animated explainer video.
-If you have a question about animated video styles that isn’t answered in this article, you can use our contact form to ask your question or click the image below to schedule a call with a member of our production team: Schedule a call with Video Igniter's production team to discuss your animated video project.
-Questions to ask yourself to figure out which of the different types of animation styles is right for your animated explainer video:
+If you have a question about animated video styles that isn’t answered in this article, you can use our contact form to ask your question or click the image below to with a member of our production team:

 1).
 Who is your audience?
 (What does their current design taste look like?)

 2).
-2D vs 3D
+Should I use 2D or 3D animation

 3).
 High end vs cheap?